OxHainan/cloak-docs/docs/source/roadmap/index.rst

       which was known in all the great civilisations, but no clear line of causality has been established."*

-   - support main features and structures of Solidity in Language.
+   - support main features and constructures of Solidity in Cloak Language.
-   - construct user-friendly toolchains and API to support both academic and industrial usage
+   - implement non-derterministic MPT negotiation protocol and fair MPT results distribution
+   - do systematic security analysis and auditions for industrial usage.
-   - adapt and plugin the Cloak to enable MPT on the Ethereum
+   - provision a continuously operating decentralized Cloak Network and enable MPT on the Ethereum

 - **Silk Road**
    .. note::